suketk/veritalabs/habit-reframe-mindset.md

   - block: registration-bar
     class: alt
     closed: false
-    cohort_id: 980293b5-1f83-4e3a-86b0-0899b7b0f27e
+    cohort_id: 00150b2d-4dbb-47f2-9061-3425845a636a
     success_url: '/habit-reframe-mindset-success'
+    staked: true
-    staked: false
+    # staked: false
-    program_dates: 'June 17 to July 17'
+    program_dates: 'July 1 to July 31'
   - block: faqs
     slug: faqs
     title:
       headline: FAQs
     faqs:
-      # - question: Why is a credit card required to register?
+      - question: Why is a credit card required to register?
-      #   answer: The program is free to join.
+        answer: The program is free to join.
 Your credit card will <strong>not</strong> be charged upon registration.
 However, we need your card to donate to charity on your behalf <strong>only</strong> if you don't complete the program.
 This increases your chance of success by 600% and ensures that everyone in your group is serious.
       - question: Will I be charged if I check in consistently, but fail to reach my goals?
         answer: Nope.
 As long as you complete all the check-ins on time, you won’t be charged.
 We believe in self-compassion, understanding and self-love over anything else, including hitting external goals.
 Sustainable growth and success not only starts with those things, but it requires them.
       - question: What is the time commitment?